drhollander/COP4331_Sample/sprint1/architecture.md

 # Program Organization

 Populate each section with information as it applies to your project.
 If a section does not apply, explain why.
+Include diagrams (or links to diagrams) in each section, as appropriate.
+For example, sketches of the user interfaces along with an explanation of how the interface components will work; ERD diagrams of the database; rough class diagrams; context diagrams showing the system boundary; etc.

 # Major Classes